 Scheduling a Family Game Night promotes Routine

 By scheduling a family game night, it helps them look forward to playing games.
-On the other side, it also helps to avoid extra meltdowns because it is not a surprise that you are stopping a preferred activity to play games as a family.
+On the other side, it also helps avoid extra meltdowns because it is not a surprise that you are stopping a preferred activity from playing games as a family.

 Creates Family Traditions

 Playing games together creates bonds and memories for all involved.
 When they are adults, they will remember back to times playing games and laughing with family.
 It might even be enough to make them want to carry on the family game night traditions with their families!